canselcik/libremarkable/README.md

                    official programs in calls to `ioctl`.

 #### Further build instructions for manual builds
-If you choose to skip the `Makefile` and call `cargo` yourself, make sure to include `--release --target=armv7-unknown-linux-gnueabihf` in your arguments like:
+If you choose to skip the `Makefile` and call `cargo` yourself, or if you're using `libremarkable` as a library, make sure to include `--release --target=armv7-unknown-linux-gnueabihf` in your arguments like:
 ```
 ➜  rust-poc git:(master) ✗ cargo build --release --target=armv7-unknown-linux-gnueabihf
    ...